The Rite of the Open Circuit

 What the Candidate Brings

-The Candidate brings to the bench a device — broken, unopened, neglected, or simply unfamiliar.
+The Candidate brings a device to the bench.
+It may be broken, unopened, neglected, or simply unfamiliar.
 It need not be valuable.
 It must be theirs.
-They will open it as part of the Rite.
+They will open it during the Rite.
 They are not required to repair it.

 What the Circuit Prepares

-- The Three Markers: a piece of raw silicon, copper, or other unrefined material; a printed schematic, listing of source code, or open specification; a hand-tool that has passed through many hands
+- The Three Markers: a piece of raw silicon, copper, or other unrefined material; a printed schematic, a listing of source code, or an open specification; and a hand-tool that has passed through many hands

 - The workbench, cleared